ganeshramks/phaser_intro/README.md

 ## 🎮 Game Overview

-The objective of the game is to collect as many stars as possible while avoiding bombs and maintaining your health.
+The objective of this game is to collect as many stars as possible while avoiding bombs and maintaining your health.
 Here's how it works:

 1. **Star Collection**
    - The player must collect stars scattered across the screen.